mareekoo/ELK-Stack-Project/README.md

 We clicked on Review + create and confirm.

 Firewall Configuration
-we want to make sure that the load balancer is configured properly to allow traffic to the VM backend pool.
+We want to make sure that the load balancer is configured properly to allow traffic to the VM backend pool.

 From the load balancer details page and we clicked on Load balancing rules on the left side.